 What’s the problem?

 Plastic is very durable and does not biodegrade – which is what makes it a great material for making so many things.
-But, because plastic doesn’t biodegrade it will remain in our environment forever.
+But, because it does not biodegrade it will remain in our environment forever.

 What can we do?